SC asks Amazon to keep main challenge as separate matter

 SC asks Amazon to keep main challenge as separate matter2 min read .
-Updated: 23 Nov 2021, 11:37 PM IST
+23 Nov 2021

 The SC bench headed by CJI N.V.
 Ramana said the companies should avail their remedies separately